A complete phase-field fracture model for brittle materials subjected to thermal shocks

 \subsubsection{Crack tip velocity profiles}

 To provide a quantitative view of the crack propagation, the evolution of crack length and crack tip velocity for both disks is shown in \Cref{fig: 5_result/honda/cracktip}.
 The crack tip is tracked using the $v=0.05$ contour of the phase field.
 For every 3 time steps, the average tip velocity is computed over the preceding interval.
-For the notched case, the crack tip velocity first peaks at $\approx0.55$ Rayleigh wave speed ($c_R=5750m/s$), then decreases to between $0.2c_R$ and $0.3c_R$ as it propagates through the heated region.
+For the notched case, the crack tip velocity first peaks at $\approx55$ percent of the Rayleigh wave speed ($c_R=5750$ m/s), then decreases to between $0.2c_R$ and $0.3c_R$ as it propagates through the heated region.
 Shortly after exiting the heated region, the speed increases to around 0.5$c_R$.
-For the intact disk, by contrast, the tip velocity peaks at around 0.8$c_R$ shortly after initiation and before entering the heated region.
+For the intact disk, by contrast, the tip velocity exhibits a very high peak at the time of nucleation, followed by a rapid decrease shortly after initiation and before entering the heated region.
 It then quickly arrests inside the compressive zone, before recovering and continuing to propagate at around 0.2$c_R$.
 Notably, crack branching occurs at a tip velocity of 0.2$c_R$.
 This is a much slower speed for dynamic crack branching than is commonly reported in the literature, in which the conventional wisdom is that branching occurs at speeds of approximately 0.6$c_R$.
 We note that in this problem, branching occurs in a region that is under significant compression, in contrast to more commonly studied tensile cases.

 We further note that for the notched case, the crack tip velocity was found to be relatively insensitive to the applied heating power.
 For example, simulations using heating powers of 83 and 50 percent of the estimated experimental power gave rise to nearly identical crack velocity profiles, modulo the different times for nucleation.
 These findings illustrate the importance of exercising care when calibrating models against experimental observations.